microsoft/wineryjs/docs/api/request.md

 ## Examples

-Example 1: a simple request with only application / entryPoint.
+Example 1: a simple request with only application / entryPoint:
 ```ts
 {
     application: "example",